divyadhimaan/lld-playground/concepts/design-patterns/state.md

-# State: Design Pattern
+# State: Behavioral Design Pattern

-> A behavioral Design Pattern allows an object to alter its behavior when its internal state changes.
+> allows an object to alter its behavior when its internal state changes.
 >
 > It appears as if the object changed its class.